d2dragono/d2dragono/README.md

-**Hello, my name is François and I am a student in computer science** 💻
+  #Hello, my name is François and I am a student in computer science 💻

-# Who am I ?
-## Currently
-> I'm currently studying computer science.